-With a seasonal focus on gathering, here are five easy ideas for planning a holiday party.
+With a seasonal focus on gathering, here are seven easy ideas for planning a holiday party.

 Rethink the ‘boxed’ meal

-One fun way to serve your festive fare at a holiday party is in pretty boxes with magnetic flip lids.
+One fun way to serve festive fare at a holiday party is doing so in pretty boxes with magnetic flip lids.
 Print the name of the item on top of the box so guests can see what they’re about to eat.
-“Then, when the host opens the lid, your guests will be able to pick up an individual serving of the item along with a disposable utensil,” Bales says.
+“Then, when the host opens the lid, your guests will be able to pick up an individual serving of the item along with a disposable utensil,” says Steve Bales, owner of Bold Catering & Design in Atlanta.
 “The lid closes, and it’s on to the next guest.”
-This keeps the food from being too exposed to various elements (sneezing, coughing, etc.), and, in keeping with the spirit of the season, provides a kind of gift for your guests to open.”
+And, in keeping with the spirit of the season, this presentation provides a kind of gift for your guests to open, Bales says.